 Life on board–informal, relaxed, engaging

 Explorer is modernist by design, with clean lines and an elegant interior.
-Her stylish setting is completely compatible, however, with relaxed informality: there’s no need to dress up ever.
+Her stylish setting is completely compatible, however, with relaxed informality: there’s no need to eveer dress up.
 And you’re invited to freely roam this expansive, welcoming ship, discovering all her nooks and crannies.
 You’ll find sociability in the lounge where the expedition community gathers each evening for cocktails and Recap.
 And you’ll find camaraderie kindles in the dining room, and in the bistro bar, where cappuccinos and lattes are available.
 Enjoy a card game or a session with binoculars in the observation lounge.
 Enjoy the peace of a well-stocked library, with stacks of books to browse.
 Open, airy decks for prime sea-gazing or soaking up the sun.
-And the bridge to hang out with the captain and his officers, watching the quiet drama of navigation unfold.
-And, in the nearby chart room, with local maps and charts, along with a 24-hour beverage station stocked with excellent teas, coffee, cocoa, and sodas.
-Everywhere you turn on Explorer, panoramic windows connect you to the outside—even in the fitness center, with its million-dollar views.
+Step onto the bridge to hang out with the captain and his officers, watching the quiet drama of navigation unfold.
+Enjoy the nearby chart room, with local maps and charts, along with a 24-hour beverage station stocked with excellent teas, coffee, cocoa, and sodas.
+Everywhere you turn on the Explorer, panoramic windows connect you to the outside—even in the fitness center, with its million-dollar views.
 The only two places on the ship where seeing something scenic isn’t an option is in the wellness center’s sauna, or on a massage table experiencing a soothing wellness treatment.